 Depending on the needs of the child/young person a Personal Budget Statement may or may not include elements of a Social Care Personal Budget and/or a Personal Health Budget.
 It is prepared by the Isles of Scilly Council.

 Social Care can come under Children Social Care and Adult social Care under the local Authority.
 Local Authorities must offer direct payments for social care services as an alternative to getting support arranged by social services but at the moment they are not obliged to offer a personal budget to a child under the age of 18.
 They are obliged to offer personal budgets for people aged 18 and over with SEND and who are assessed as needing social care as this promotes independent living and gives the person more choice and control over the support they need.

 Other than excluded services (e.g. GPs, surgical procedures, and emergency services) a personal health budget can be given to anyone who needs to receive healthcare funded by the NHS where the benefits of having a budget for healthcare outweigh any additional costs associated with having one.
-You can find out more about health budgets and the Kernow clinical commissioning group at https://kernowccg.nhs.uk/your-health/personal-health-budgets/ .
+You can find out more about health budgets and the NHS Kernow clinical commissioning group at on the NHS Kernow website: www.kernowccg.nhs.uk/your-health/personal-health-budgets/

 Examples of how a personal budget may be used: